-Every year about this time, stores of all sorts sell something called “Christmas Cactus”, a showy plant with segmented foliage that arches out over the sides of the pot.
-Since most people find the foliage relatively unimpressive, the seasonal specials are always sold in bud or with newly-opened blooms.
-The long, tubular flowers, which appear at the ends of the stems, are made up of many slender, pointed petals fused at the bases.
-Flower colors range from white through shades of peach, orange, purple, rose and red, with bi-colored varieties widely available.
+Every year about this time, stores of all sorts sell something called Christmas Cactus, a showy plant with segmented foliage that arches out over the sides of the pot.
+Since most people find the foliage relatively unimpressive, the seasonal specials are always sold in bud or with newly-opened flowers.
+The long, tubular flowers, which appear at the ends of the stems, are made of many slender pointed petals fused at the bases.
+Flower color ranges from white to shades of peach, orange, purple, rose, and red.
+Bi-colored varieties are also widely available.

-Sometimes merchants trying for early sales offer the similar-looking “Thanksgiving Cactus” starting just after Halloween.
-To the casual buyer, these are dead ringers for Christmas Cactus and also bear a close resemblance to the “Easter Cactus” sold in the spring.
-To make matters just a little more complicated, the various holiday cacti are all sometimes sold under the exotic-sounding name “Zygocactus”.
+Sometimes merchants trying for early sales offer the similar-looking Thanksgiving Cactus starting just after Halloween.
+To the casual buyer, these are dead ringers for Christmas Cactus and also closely resemble the Easter Cactus sold in the spring.
+To make matters a little more complicated, the various Holiday Cacti are all sometimes sold under the exotic-sounding name Zygocactus.

-All holiday cacti are very similar, except for bloom times.
-They are native to areas of Brazil near Rio de Janeiro, where they live as epiphytes, non-parasitic plants that flourish in trees, deriving sustenance from air, water and debris that collect around them.
-This is good news for those of us who love them, as they don’t need the bright sunlight required by terrestrial cacti.
-They also do not have the sharp spines of some of their relatives in the true cactus or Cactaceae family.
+What does all this mean?
+For the average person, absolutely nothing.
+However, those who have nurtured ancestral Christmas Cacti for decades can rest assured that their holiday plants are essentially the same as the specimens that today's urban sophisticates buy in funky shops to decorate their minimalist apartments.
+All Holiday Cacti are very similar, except for bloom times.
+They are native to areas near Rio de Janeiro in Brazil, where they live as epiphytes, non-parasitic plants that flourish in trees, deriving sustenance from the air, water, and debris that collect around them.
+This is good news for those of us who love them, as they do not need the bright sunlight required by terrestrial cacti.
+They also do not have the sharp spines of some of their relatives in the Cactaceae family.